 Using an amp with some extra “headroom” will help assure that only clean, undistorted signal gets to your speakers.
 Headroom is the difference between the normal operating level of an amplifier, and the maximum level that the amp can pass without distorting.
 Music has wide variations in dynamic range; without enough headroom, you’ll find that your gear will clip and distort.

-Of course, with all of the options available, the most logical thing to do is call a Sweetwater Sales Engineer at (800) 222-4700 to help you determine which power amplifier is best suited to your needs.
+If you’re unclear about all of the options available, the best thing to do is call a Sweetwater Sales Engineer at (800) 222-4700 to help you determine which power amplifier is best suited to your needs.